ErikKassubek/GoChan/README.md

 Found while examine the following orders:   1,1
-No communication partner for receive at /home/.../output/show/main.go:103 when running the following communication:
+No communication partner for receive at /home/.../output/show/main.go:103
+	when running the following communication:
     /home/.../output/show/main.go:112 -> /home/.../output/show/main.go:65
     /home/.../output/show/main.go:39 -> /home/.../output/show/main.go:41

-No communication partner for receive at /home/.../output/show/main.go:65 when running the following communication:
+No communication partner for receive at /home/.../output/show/main.go:65
+	when running the following communication:
     /home/.../output/show/main.go:112 -> /home/.../output/show/main.go:103
     /home/.../output/show/main.go:39 -> /home/.../output/show/main.go:41

+Note: The positions show the positions in the instrumented code!
 ```
 In this example the paths are shortened for readability.
-The positions
-show the positions in the instrumented files.

 ## Note
 - The program must contain a go.mod file.